-Diarrhoea is defined as a stool frequency of more than 3 stools per day, which have a high water content of over 75 % and an increased stool weight, about 250 g.
-The acute diarrhoea usually lasts two to three days and the reason is infections or intoxication.
-Prolonged diarrhoea is chronic and can be caused by food intolerance, inflammatory bowel disease or tumours.
+Diarrhea is defined as a stool frequency of more than 3 stools per day, which have a high water content of over 75 % and an increased stool weight, about 250 g.
+The acute diarrhea usually lasts two to three days, and the reason is infections or intoxication.
+Prolonged diarrhea is chronic and can be caused by food intolerance, inflammatory bowel disease or tumors.

 Foodstuff can have a toxic effect on the human body for various reasons.
-The most common triggers of food poisoning are caused by toxins produced by bacteria, but even heavy metals such as lead or toxic chemicals can be present in the food and lead to symptoms of poisoning with symptoms such as diarrhoea.
+The most common triggers of food poisoning are caused by toxins produced by bacteria, but even heavy metals such as lead or toxic chemicals can be present in the food and lead to poisoning with symptoms such as diarrhea.

 Food poisoning with bacterial toxins

 The disease occurs due to the intake of bacterial toxins, the multiplication of bacteria itself is no trigger.
-In Germany there is a contamination of food with staphylococcus aureus in most cases.
-The reason can be lack of hand hygiene in the preparation of food.
-The bacteria are indeed killed by cooking, but not the enterotoxins.
-A very rapid onset of symptoms about 30 minutes to 2 hours after eating and an equally short duration of diarrhoea symptoms are characteristic.
+In Germany, in most cases there is a contamination of food with staphylococcus aureus.
+One reason can be a lack of hand hygiene in the preparation of food.
+The bacteria are indeed killed by cooking, but not the enterotoxins they release.
+A very rapid onset of symptoms, about 30 minutes to 2 hours after eating, and an equally short duration of diarrhea symptoms are characteristic.
 Classically, several people are affected at the same time.
 Even bacillus and clostridia species can form enterotoxins and cause similar symptoms.

 Other food poisonings

-Other triggers of intoxications by foods are toxic metals such as arsenic, lead, zinc and antimony.
-Even fungal toxins such as muscarinic (fly agaric) and amatoxin (amanita phalloides) amongst other symptoms, lead to diarrhoea.
-Saxitoxins, which can be accumulated in steamed mussels and oysters, lead to a disease pattern that is called paralytic shellfish poisoning and leads to nausea with vomiting and diarrhoea with abdominal cramps.
+Other triggers of food intoxication include toxic metals such as arsenic, lead, zinc and antimony.
+Even fungal toxins such as muscarinic (fly agaric) and amatoxin (amanita phalloides) lead to diarrhea, amongst other symptoms.
+Saxitoxins, which can be accumulated in steamed mussels and oysters, lead to a disease pattern that is called paralytic shellfish poisoning which results in nausea with vomiting and diarrhea with abdominal cramps.

 Food Borne Infections

-In food borne infections pathogenic germs are absorbed by the food and it comes to the multiplication of microorganisms in the intestine.
+In food borne infections, pathogenic germs are absorbed by the food, and the microorganisms multiply in the intestine.
 Even these often produce toxins, which is why there can be no clear separation of the food poisoning here.

-The salmonella enteritis is caused by the consumption of contaminated drinking water or infectious food caused by insufficient hygiene.
-Pathogen is salmonella enteritidis, however out of the more than 2,600 known salmonella serotypes; another 30 pathogens are gastroenteritis pathogens.
+The salmonella enteritis is caused by the consumption of contaminated drinking water or infectious food as result of insufficient hygiene.
+The pathogen is salmonella enteritidis, however out of the more than 2,600 known salmonella serotypes, another 30 pathogens are gastroenteritis pathogens.
 In 2004, a new subspecies called salmonella choleraesuis was discovered, which is very resistant against antibiotics and more frequently results in the death of patients.

-Carriers of the salmonella pathogen are different animals, such as poultry, swine and reptiles, such that many foods such as eggs, meat, milk and mussels can be contaminated with salmonella.
-Even in case of inadequate hygiene by the slaughter staff, which is the chronic carrier of salmonella, salmonella enteritidis can be transferred to the meat.
-In countries with inadequate treatment of water, the faeces of infected animals can contaminate the drinking water and thus serve as a source of infection.
+Different animals can be carriers of the salmonella pathogen, such as poultry, swine and reptiles; thus many foods such as eggs, meat, milk and mussels can be contaminated with salmonella.
+Even in case of an adequate hygiene by the slaughter staff, who is the chronic carrier of salmonella, salmonella enteritidis can be transferred to the meat.
+In countries with inadequate treatment of water, the feces of infected animals can contaminate the drinking water and thus serve as a source of infection.

 Symptoms of salmonella enteritis

-In most cases infection occurs in the warm season, especially among children and the elderly people.
+In most cases, infection occurs in the warm season, especially among children and the elderly people.
 It is a matter of invasive gastroenteritis.
-Typical symptoms of salmonella enteritis are vomiting and diarrhoea after an incubation period of a few hours up to seven days.
-Associated with it is spasmodic abdominal pain.
+Typical symptoms of salmonella enteritis are vomiting and diarrhea after an incubation period of a few hours up to seven days.
+Patients also develop a spasmodic abdominal pain.
 The duration of the disease is generally only for a few days.

 Diagnosis of Salmonellosis